 1. Make Sure Your Article Belongs in a List Format

 Before you get started, take a minute to think about whether your article makes sense as a listicle.
 We love listicles—this article probably makes that clear—but they’re not right for everything.
-Always ask yourself, “Can I break my article down into several meaningful discrete items?”
+Always ask yourself, “Can I break my article down into several discrete points?”
 Only write it as a listicle if the answer is a firm yes.

 2. Check That Your Title Matches Your List

-Don’t fall into this trap.
 A misleading title always looks bad, but accurate titles are especially important for listicles because they help you avoid the appearance of clickbait.

 Although listicles are popular, they don’t have a perfect reputation.
 There are a lot of listicles out there with titles that mislead the reader, and you don’t want your article to be associated with them, especially if you’re trying to establish yourself as an authority and a source of high-quality content.